Project Management A Socio Technical Approach Pdf

 • Technical Map – List all tools, platforms, and technical constraints.

-Use diagramming tools (e.On top of that, g. , Lucidchart, Miro) to visualize overlaps and gaps.
+Use diagramming tools (e.In practice, g. , Lucidchart, Miro) to visualize overlaps and gaps.

 2. Conduct a Joint Gap Analysis